Helen Suzman: Recognition and criticism

 Suzman was awarded 27 honorary doctorates from universities around the world, including from Harvard, Yale, Oxford and Cambridge.
 She was nominated twice for the Nobel Peace Prize, but the Nobel Committee preferred to reward the less controversial Desmond Tutu in 1984, and she received numerous other awards from religious and human rights organisations around the world.
 Former Queen of South Africa, Elizabeth II made her an honorary Dame Commander (Civil Division) of the Order of the British Empire in 1989.

 She was awarded the Order for Meritorious Service, Class I, Gold by Nelson Mandela in 1997.
 She was voted No. 24 in the Top 100 Great South Africans TV series.

 She was awarded the Freedom of the City of Kingston upon Hull in 1987.

 Suzman was elected to the American Philosophical Society in 2008.

 Liberia issued a postage stamp to honour Suzman in March 2011, calling her one of the legendary heroes of Africa.

 In November 2017, the South African Post Office announced that it "has honoured this great, brave and pioneering woman with a rare gesture of a postage stamp" as an "indication of her importance to the country and to the liberation thereof and to that of women".

 The Progressive Federal Party of which Suzman was the sole Parliamentary representative between 1961 and 1973 became the Democratic Party after merging with the National Democratic Movement and the Independent Party in 1989.
 The Democratic Party was renamed the Democratic Alliance (DA) in 2000.
 In November 2017, former DA leader Mmusi Maimane paid tribute to Suzman, noting that "Every value we call our own in the DA can be traced back to the principles Helen fought for over her 36-year-long career as a Member of Parliament".

 The poet George Szirtes wrote the poem "Song" in her honor.

 The Helen Suzman Foundation was founded in 1993 to honour the life work of Helen Suzman.
 The Foundation seeks to promote the values espoused by Helen Suzman throughout her public life and in her devotion to public service.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, she was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Suzman was honoured with other anti-apartheid activists, Nadine Gordimer, Ruth First, Rusty Bernstein, Arthur Goldreich and Joe Slovo.